-If you happen to be traveling to Williamsburg when Smorgasburg isn't in session, you should grab an ice cream cone at the...
-Fulton Ferry Landing.
-The Brooklyn Ice Cream Factory, housed in a former fireboat house serves some up the best homemade ice cream in Brooklyn.
+If you happen to be traveling to Williamsburg when Smorgasburg isn't in session, you should grab an ice cream cone at the Fulton Ferry Landing.
+The Brooklyn Ice Cream Factory, housed in a former fireboat house serves some of the best homemade ice cream in Brooklyn.
 Once you've devoured your scoop, hop aboard the ferry and head to Williamsburg.

 You can either have your lunch at the Smorgasburg or head to Cafe Mogador, which is a short walk from the ferry stop for an incredibly tasty Moroccan brunch or lunch.

 3 p.m. - 5 p.m.: Digest your food as you shop in Williamsburg.
 Be sure to stop in Rough Trade NYC.
 The Brooklyn outpost of this London based record store has an intimate concert venue at the back of the shop.
 The atmosphere of the spacious store filled with books and vinyl is similar to many places like Tower Records and HMV, which have unfortunately disappeared from the current cultural landscape.
 After you peruse the shop, walk down to Bedford Avenue, Williamsburg's noted shopping street with shops like Catbird, Spoonbill & Sugartown Booksellers, and many others.
 If you aren't much of a shopper, hop on the subway or head east and walk toward Bushwick to check out the street art.Continue to 7 of 7 below.